 - In their grand jury testimony, Jackson and Williams admitted to having taken $5,000.
 Felsch admitted to a newspaper reporter that he received $5,000.
 All three of these payments were received during the Chicago homestand, after game four or five.

 - According to Comiskey's detectives, the family of Risberg's mistress believed that he had received $10,000.
 This belief does not seem to have come from a direct admission by Risberg, so it can't be considered authoritative, but there is nothing to contradict it.
+The amount seems to have been pulled out of a hat.
+It must just as well have been $5,000.

 - Joe Jackson testified to the grand jury that he had heard McMullin got $5,000.
 This is another number which can't be considered reliable, but is the only known mention of McMullin's share.